 Typically, penny stocks are growing companies that have limited cash and resources and low trading volumes.
 There are a few factors that make penny stocks riskier that investors should keep an eye on.
 Things like lack of information available to the public, no minimum standards, lack of history, and liquidity.

 The SEC also recommends that investors keep

 Keep in mind, some penny stocks can and do make their way to major exchanges.
 There are several events that may contribute to the transition from a penny stock to a regular stock.
 The company can issue new securities in an offering that is registered with the SEC, or it can register an existing class of securities with the regulatory body.

-Typically, either one of those options automatically require the company to follow to periodic reporting, which includes disclosures to investors regarding its business activities, financial condition, and management of the company.
+Typically, either one of those options automatically requires the company to follow periodic reporting, which includes disclosures to investors regarding its business activities, financial condition, and management of the company.